Embed This Data

 - FDI Inflow:

 Cabo Verde is a stable, multi-party parliamentary democracy.
-Jose Maria Neves of the African Party for Independence of Cabo Verde was appointed prime minister by the president in 2001 and again in 2006 and 2011.
-Opposition leader Jose Carlos Fonseca of the Movement for Democracy won the presidential election in 2011.
+President Jorge Carlos Fonseca, the chief of state since 2011, appointed Ulisses Correia e Silva as prime minister after his Movement for Democracy party won the March 2016 parliamentary election.
 The Cabo Verde islands have few natural resources.
 Services dominate the economy, and most of the country’s food is imported.
 Cabo Verde’s expatriate population is larger than its domestic population.
-Ongoing economic reforms aim to boost foreign investment and diversify the economy.
+Ongoing economic reforms are intended to boost foreign investment and diversify the economy.

 The top personal income tax rate is 35 percent, and the top corporate tax rate is 25 percent.
 Other taxes include a value-added tax.
-The overall tax burden equals 18.5 percent of total domestic income.
-Government spending amounts to 33.2 percent of total domestic output, and the budget deficit equals over 8 percent of GDP.
-Public investment stimulus programs have added to a public debt that now exceeds annual economic output.
+The overall tax burden equals 18.0 percent of total domestic income.
+Government spending has amounted to 31.2 percent of total output (GDP) over the past three years, and budget deficits have averaged 7.0 percent of GDP.
+Public debt is equivalent to 119.3 percent of GDP.